 Use, Maintenance, and Care

-Proper Pitch: How to do I pitch a tent correctly?
+Set Up Instructions: How do I pitch a tent correctly?

 A well-pitched tent is essential to ensuring performance and longevity.
-Tent specific assembly instructions for can be found on the tents respective product pages.
-However, here are some general best practices to obtain a perfect pitch:
+Check out our video on How to Pitch a Sibley and review some general best practices to obtain a perfect pitch:

 - Pitch the tent on a firm, flat surface.

 - Ensure the poles are vertical, centered, and pole feet are attached.

 - Set the stakes securely and in line with the tent seams.